bentrevett/numberworld/README.md

 A successful agent must *recognize* objects in the raw pixel state, *ground* each concept in the instruction to actions and visual elements and *navigate* to the correct object.

+A random agent is provided, which reaches the correct object ~10% of the time.